sakurai-youhei/rpsowmi/README.rst

 **Known problems**

-* Known problem: Line separators (CR, LF and CRLF) are unified to `\n` (LF) somewhere in communication between RPSoWMI and your PowerShell code being executed on remote machine.
+* Line separators (CR, LF and CRLF) are unified to `\\n` (LF) somewhere in communication between RPSoWMI and your PowerShell code being executed on remote machine.

 **Versions History**